 - Tablet Study Contents

-Building industry holds a historic significance because it contributes to nurturing civilization.
-Japan swiftly laid the foundation for an industrial nation from the mid 19th century to the beginning of the 20th century, becoming the first successful non-Western nation to industrialize.
+The building industry holds a significant place in history because it contributes to nurturing civilization.
+Japan swiftly laid the foundation for an industrial nation from the middle of the 19th century to the beginning of the 20th century, becoming the first non-Western nation to successfully industrialize.
 In just over fifty years, Japan accomplished rapid industrialization through a self-determined strategy.
 This is an achievement that is worth sharing with the world.
-Japan was a secluded island archipelago in the Far East, where the influence of Western science and technology was severely limited due to the strict control of foreign information.
-Samurai Clans encountered Western science for the first time at the end of Edo era in order to meet the challenge to cast iron cannons and build large vessels for the sea defense of the nation.
+Japan was a secluded island archipelago in the Far East, where the influence of Western science and technology was severely limited due to the strict control on foreign interactions.
+Samurai Clans encountered Western science for the first time at the end of Edo era in order to meet the challenge to cast iron cannons and build large ships for the defense of the nation.
 This was triggered by the sudden appearance of the United States Far Eastern Squadron in Edo Bay in 1853.
 The Tokugawa Shogunate responded by lifting its two centuries old seclusion policy.
 Following the opening of the nation, the new Meiji government went through the pains and the social reform of the Meiji Restoration and adopted a policy to promote industry as a national goal.

-"Sites of Japan’s Meiji Industrial Revolution" consists of 23 component parts spread across eleven cities in eight prefectures in Japan - from Iwate in the north, to Kagoshima in the south.
-The sites include several operational industrial facilities, such as Mitsubishi Heavy Industry Nagasaki Shipyard, the Imperial Steel Works in the Yawata area (presently the Kyushu Works of the Nippon Steel Corporation), as well as large-scale industrial infrastructure such as Miike Port.
-Large-scale industrial heritage sites are also included, such as the abandoned Hashima, the coal mining island from where coal was extracted from beneath the ocean.
+The "Sites of Japan’s Meiji Industrial Revolution" consists of 23 component parts spread across eleven cities in eight prefectures in Japan - from Iwate in the north, to Kagoshima in the south.
+The sites include several operational industrial facilities, such as parts of the Mitsubishi Heavy Industry Nagasaki Shipyard, parts of the former Imperial Steel Works in the Yawata area (presently the Kyushu Works of the Nippon Steel Corporation), as well as large-scale industrial infrastructure such as the Miike Port.
+Large-scale industrial heritage sites are also included, such as the abandoned Hashima, the island where coal was mined from beneath the ocean.

 Industrial Heritage Information Centre (IHIC)